 UNESCO’s Connecting the Dots event in Paris on 3-4 March will feature zoomed-out perspectives of Internet governance, including ethics and new governance regimes.
 Dr Kurbalija, who will be participating at the event, said that this will not be just an academic gathering, but will produce outcome documents which may feed into the WSIS process.

 The Round Table on Open Innovation in the Proprietary World, co-organised by Diplo as a project partner, will feature developments in Intellectual Property Rights.
 The event will take place on 19 March in Geneva.
 Remote participation will be encouraged.

 The first meeting of the Inaugural Coordination Council of the NetMundial Initiative will be held on 31 March 2015 in Costa Rica.
 The Internet Social Forum will host the first preparatory meeting during the World Social Forum (Tunis, 24-28 March 2015).

 Dr Kurbalija announced a new development from Diplo’s Creative Lab: the Internet Governance ‘Biorhythm’, which will follow technical, policy and economic aspects of the Internet developments.
 It will be closely linked to the IG barometer.
 More details available soon.

 For more details and updates on upcoming events, visit the Internet Governance Timeline on the GIP’s homepage.

-View the recording of the briefing, and view or download the presentation.
+View or download the presentation.
 You can also view the photo gallery for the event.
 We invite you to join us next month, online or in Geneva, for another Internet governance briefing; registrations are now open.